micli/CognitiveServiceTokenAuth/README.md

 In the src/python/app.py file, a simple REST API service is built using the flask framework.
 Access the /token/ path of the service to obtain the access token directly.
 In a production environment, this REST API needs to be protected by the system's authentication to prevent unauthorized clients from obtaining access tokens.

 This REST API service starts a background thread that periodically accesses Azure Cognitive Services to refresh the access token data.

+To start this REST API service, please set COGNITIVE_SERVICE_ENDPOINT and COGNITIVE_SERVICE_KEY environment variables.
+The value you could find from Azure portal of Cognitive Service resource.

 ## Connect to Azure Cognitive Services using an access token